zakawat/whatsapp-web-bot/README.md

 Yes, there are.

-1. Your friend can't send `@HELP` followed of any another message really fast.
+1. Your friend can't send `@HELP` followed of any other message really fast.
 This Bot only reads the last message.
 It's a buggy (that can be fixed)

 2. If your friend send `@HELP` message with his chat window opened, the Bot will not read this message.
 The Bot only reads messages with the unread-green-icon, so you have to get out of your friend window.